Skip to content

 Laser wavelengths ranging from ultraviolet through visible to near infrared can be used for Raman spectroscopy.
 The choice of laser wavelength has an important impact on experimental capabilities.

-- Sensitivity.
-For example, an infra-red laser results in a decrease in scattering intensity by a factor of 15 or more, when compared with blue/green visible lasers.
+1. Sensitivity.
+For example, an infra-red laser results in a decrease in scattering intensity by a factor of 15 or more when compared with blue/green visible lasers.

-- Optimization of resulting based on sample behavior.
-For example Blue or green lasers can be good for inorganic materials and resonance Raman experiments and surface-enhanced Raman scattering (SERS).
-Red or near infra-red (660-830 nm) are good for fluorescence suppression.
+3. Optimization of the result based on the sample behavior.
+For example, Blue or green lasers can be good for inorganic materials and resonance Raman experiments, and surface-enhanced Raman scattering (SERS).
+Red or near infra-red (660-830 nm) is good for fluorescence suppression.
 Ultraviolet lasers for resonance Raman on biomolecules and fluorescence suppression.

-Raman spectroscopy is used in many varied fields – in fact, any application where non-destructive, microscopic, chemical analysis and imaging is required.
+Raman spectroscopy is used in many varied fields – in fact, any application where non-destructive, microscopic, chemical analysis and imaging are required.
 Whether the goal is qualitative or quantitative data, Raman analysis can provide key information easily and quickly.
-It can be used to rapidly characterize the chemical composition and structure of a sample, whether solid, liquid, gas, gel, slurry or powder.
+It can be used to rapidly characterize the chemical composition and structure of a sample, whether solid, liquid, gas, gel, slurry, or powder.